-An arbitration agreement may be in a form of an arbitration clause contained in an agreement, in a standalone agreement or reference to another agreement that contains an arbitration clause.
+An arbitration agreement may be in the form of an arbitration clause contained in an agreement, in a standalone agreement or in a reference to another agreement that contains an arbitration clause.

-Recently, in Pandan Etika Sdn Bhd v Liang Builders Sdn Bhd [2019] 1 LNS 1978, the High Court gave effect to an arbitration clause that had been incorporated by reference.
+In Pandan Etika Sdn Bhd v Liang Builders Sdn Bhd [2019] 1 LNS 1978, the High Court gave effect to an arbitration clause that had been incorporated by reference.